Scattering Diagrams from Holomorphic Discs in Log Calabi-Yau Surfaces: SYZ fibrations on Log Calabi-Yau Surfaces and wall-crossing

 \begin{lemma} There exists a bijective correspondence between the Maslov index $\mu$ holomorphic discs for $(\tilde{X},\tilde{L})$ and the generalized Maslov index $\mu$ holomorphic discs for $(X,L)$ viewing $q_i$ as bulk insertions.
 In particular, $L_u$ bounds a generalized Maslov index zero disc if and only if $\tilde{L}_u$ bounds for a Maslov index zero disc. \end{lemma}

 The following corollary is a direct consequence of (2) of Lemma \ref{Lagrangian fibration}, since fibres in $\tilde{X}$ are special with respect to $\tilde{\Omega}$ ((2) of Lemma \ref{Lagrangian fibration}).
-Alternatively, one can use the above lemma combined with the fact that walls for the bulk-deformed potential limit to straight lines as point-constraints approach the toric divisor, whose proof is elementary.
+Alternatively, one can use the following fact combined with Lemma \ref{non-toric MI co}: when point-constraints approach the toric boundary divisor, any wall for the bulk-deformed potential limits to a straight line (the proof is elementary).

 \begin{corollary} If $\tilde{L}_t\subseteq \tilde{X}$ is a family of torus fibre over $B'$ bounding holomorphic discs of Maslov index zero in a fixed relative class, then $\tilde{L}_t$ sit over an affine line in $B'$. \end{corollary}